Proposed Special Housing Areas

 You may be aware that the same area of land is currently the subject of a private plan change application.
 This being Plan Change 2-Te Awa Lakes Private Plan Change.
-While these SHA applications rely on a number of the same technical reports as the private plan change, these applications for SHAs are independent of the plan change and will be assessed separately.
+While this SHA application relies on a number of the same technical reports as the private plan change, this application for a SHA is independent of the plan change and will be assessed separately.
 If you would like to read further about the Plan Change click here.

-The two SHA applications are known as Application A and Application B. These two applications, while similar in nature, are being assessed independently of one another.
+The original two SHA applications were known as Application A and Application B details on these applications as well as the new merged application is provided below.
 Feedback on the SHA proposals closed on 4 December 2017.